This blog may contain affiliate links. Read our disclosure policy for more info.

 Darwin was my home for more than two years.
-And yes, there are 33 things to do in Darwin that I highly recommend checking out!
+And yes, there are 35 things to do in Darwin that I highly recommend checking out!

 The truth is that Darwin has a sort of quirky charm to it.
-It isn’t a beautiful city with skyscrapers and the Opera House, instead, it’s quite dangerous to swim in the ocean and gets hotter than 30 degrees almost every single day.
+It isn’t a beautiful city with skyscrapers and the Opera House, instead, it’s quite dangerous to swim in the ocean and gets hotter than 30 degrees Celcius almost every single day.

 As the capital city of the Northern Territory in Australia, Darwin often gets forgotten about by tourists.
 But it shouldn’t!
 Tourists who do venture to Darwin absolutely love it!
-If you love the outdoors, waterfalls, sunsets, wildlife, culture, and drinking (Territorians love an ice-cold beer!) then you will love Darwin too!
+If you love the outdoors, waterfalls, sunsets, wildlife, culture, and drinking (Territorians love an ice-cold beer) then you will love Darwin too!

 Both Daniel and I lived in Darwin for two years and during that time, fell in love with the place!
 We spent every weekend exploring the area and tried to experience as much as possible.
 This blog compresses our highlights over two years of exploring all in one place!